 Completely destroyed by the Nazis during World War II, Warsaw (Polish: Warszawa) is the capital of Poland, located on the Vistula River (Polish: Wisła).

-The medieval capital of Poland was the southern city of Krakow, but Warsaw has been the capital of the country since 1596, and has grown to become Poland’s largest city and the nation’s urban and commercial center.
+The medieval capital of Poland was the southern city of Krakow, but Warsaw has been the capital of the country since 1596 and has grown to become Poland’s largest city and the nation’s urban and commercial centre.

 Completely destroyed by the Nazis during World War II, the city managed to lift itself from the ashes.
 Today, almost every building in Warsaw dates to the postwar era – with what little remains of the old structures being confined largely to the restored districts of Stare Miasto (the ‘old city’) and Nowe Miasto (‘new city’), as well as selected monuments and cemeteries.

 In 2012 Warsaw was ranked as the 32nd most liveable city in the world by the Economist Intelligence Unit.
 It was also ranked as one of the most liveable cities in Central and Eastern Europe.
 Today Warsaw is considered an Alpha– global city, a major international tourist destination and a significant cultural, political and economic hub.